Canon 640, 645, 660 series and similar ink cartridges - How to refill

 after all the excess ink drains out into the printer.
 And the leaked ink will not only make a mess, but can also cross over and contaminate the other ink colours.
 So don't!

 Don't leave cartridge sitting on paper towels (upright) after filling.
-The tissues or paper towel will wick all the ink out - if left long enough.
+The paper towel will wick all the ink out - if left long enough.

 Don't seal the fill holes after filling!
 They must stay open !!!

-You can replace the top label if you like, but there is no need to.
+Tip: You can replace the top label if you loke, but there is no need to.
 The cartridge will work perfectly well without it.

-Note: A Canon cartridge (of this type) leaking is never caused by the fill holes being left open or missing the top label.
-Too much ink is the most likely cause by far - when filling a standard size (not XL) cartridge.
+Note: A Canon cartridge (of this type) leaking after refilling is never caused by the fill holes left open or missing the top label.
+Excess ink is by far the most likely problem.

 Need more info?
 Contact us